 How can you perform regression testing in an agile scenario?

-To adopt regression testing in agile, it is essential for teams to consider certain critical aspects like:
+To perform regression tests in agile, it is essential for teams to consider certain critical aspects like:

-Making it a practice to differentiate sprint-level regression tests from regular regression testing cycles.
+Making it a practice to differentiate sprint-level regression tests from regular regression test cycles.

 Focusing on choosing advanced automated testing tools that help generate detailed reports and visualizations like graphs on test execution cycles.
 These reports, in most scenarios, assist in evaluating the total ROI.